Brain Computer Interfaces (BCI), Explained

 How Do Brain-Computer Interfaces Work?

+Brain-computer interfaces are modeled after the electrophysiology of a brain’s neural network.
 When we make a decision — or even think about making a decision — electrical chemical signals spark.
 This phenomenon is located in our nervous system; more specifically, in the gaps between neurons, known as synapses, as they communicate back and forth.

 In order to capture this brain activity, BCIs place electrodes proximal to these conversations.
 These sensors detect voltages, measuring the frequency and intensity of each “spike” as they fire or potentially fire.

-“It’s like a microphone; but in this case, we’re listening to electrical activity instead of sound,” said Craig Mermel, the president and chief product officer at Precision Neuroscience, a startup developing a semi-invasive, reversible neural implant.
+“It’s like a microphone; but in this case, we’re listening to electrical activity instead of sound,” said Craig Mermel, president and chief product officer at Precision Neuroscience, a startup developing a semi-invasive, reversible neural implant.
 “We’re picking up the electrical chatter of the brain’s neurons communicating with each other.”

 That information is then fed through local computer software, where it’s translated in a process known as neural decoding.
 This is where a variety of machine learning algorithms and other artificial intelligence agents take over, converting complex data sets collected from brain activity into a programmable understanding of what the brain’s intention might be.